 then check whether zero? is true of the new state and if so, stop; and

-every time an event handler is finished with its work, use number->square to render the state as an image.
+every time an event handler returns a value, use number->square to render it as an image.

 100, 99, 98, ..., 2, 1, 0